actano/lake-rules/component1-build.md

 The rule has a component.json prerequisite taken from the component rule `getTargets()` method.

 Component build output is generated into a "component1-build" directory at the buildPath of the feature.
-Remote dependencies are installed into the "feature global" `build/remote_components_v1` directory.
+Remote dependencies are installed into the "feature global" `remoteComponentPath` directory.

 NOTE: As long as we are using component version 0.x as well as component version 1.x make targets for both will be generated.